suPAR as a biomarker for cardiovascular disease

 In patients admitted with suspected acute coronary syndrome (ACS), suPAR is a strong predictor of mortality and of readmission due to heart failure and a new myocardial infarction.
 Thus, in non-survivors, the baseline suPAR level was significantly higher than in survivors, and, similarly, the suPAR level was higher in readmitted patients than in non-readmitted patients.
 The study concluded that in patients with suspected ACS, suPAR improves risk stratification beyond traditional risk factors16.

-In a South African study, the baseline suPAR level was not able to predict development of hypertension, but on the other hand, a change in suPAR level was to some extent associated with increasing blood pressure during the observation period17.
+In a South African study, the baseline suPAR level was not able to predict the development of hypertension, but on the other hand, a change in suPAR level was to some extent associated with increasing blood pressure during the observation period17.

 In patients resuscitated from a cardiac arrest and treated with hypothermia, suPAR was studied as a potential prognostic tool.
-One study found that the suPAR level 6 hours after the cardiac arrest was strongly associated with mortality and neurological outcome18.
+One study found that the suPAR level six hours after cardiac arrest was strongly associated with mortality and neurological outcome18.
 Similarly, in another study, suPAR was strongly associated with mortality but not with neurological outcome19.
 In patients with non-shockable rhythms, the baseline suPAR level was significantly higher than in patients with shockable rhythms19.

 In males and females with carotid plaques, the suPAR level is significantly higher than in individuals with no carotid plaques21,10.
-Similarly, suPAR is a predictor of ischemic heart disease (IHD), and in patients with both elevated suPAR level and carotid plaques, the risk of developing IHD is significantly increased21.
+Similarly, suPAR is a predictor of ischemic heart disease (IHD), and in patients with both elevated suPAR levels and carotid plaques, the risk of developing IHD is significantly increased21.

 Following adjustment for traditional risk factors and subclinical organ damage, suPAR remains associated with cardiovascular mortality10.